 The main reason is that my Apple Watch was too slow to use any apps and even the ones that I do use had some performances issues, e.g. the timer in the workout app struggling to display smoothly on screen.

 watchOS 4 has been a huge improvement – performance seem so much better, apps launch quicker, the interface is more fluid, everything seems much more reliable.
-My app Departure Board launches more faster, updates its location much faster.
+As an example, my app Departure Board launches more faster, and it even updates its location using the GPS on the phone much quicker.
 I’d even argue that it has crossed the threshold from unusable to usable. watchOS 4 has really given a new lease of life to my aging, scratched watch.

 Since I got my AirPods in December and I lost the ability to control the volume on my headphone (I had been using Jabra Revo Wireless for years), I have been hoping the Now Playing screen would be available as a complication.
 The Now Playing screen lets you control the device volume with the digital crown.
 Having it as a complication would let me access it with a single tap, rather then pressing the side button and scrolling to find it, then selecting it.